michielp1807/FoobarSongrequestYouTubeBot/README.md

 ﻿# MichielP1807’s Foobar Songrequest YouTube Bot
 A YouTube bot that lets people from YouTube live chat request songs from your Foobar2000 playlist.
+For the Twitch version of this bot go [here](https://github.com/MichielP1807/FoobarSongrequestTwitchBot).

 ## Needed for this bot: